AdobeDocs/platform-learn.en/help/platform/data-ingestion/data-monitoring.md

 ---
-title: Monitor data flow in Adobe Experience platform
+title: Monitor data flow in Adobe Experience Platform
 description: Understand how to monitor and track data that gets ingested into Adobe Experience Platform using platform UI and API
 feature: data ingestion
 topics: